-- Ban the use of High Fructose Corn Syrup (HFCS), a cheap and unhealthy substitute for refined sugar, in food products. - Require manufacturers to avoid or reduce sugar in their products. - Amend labeling laws to make manufacturers change their labels to clearly indicate the amount of sugar in their food by showing the number of teaspoonful of sugar in their foods. - Stop the advertisements of high-sugared and other junk food and drinks in television. - Ban the sale of junk food in school canteens and food hawking within a fixed perimeter around schools so that schoolchildren are not tempted to purchase unhealthy food. - Initiate the removal of vending machines dispensing junk food and sugary drinks from areas such as hospitals, airports and schools.
-Instead provide drinking water in water dispensers at these places. - Launch a massive campaign in the mass media to educate the public on the dangers of diabetes. - Launch a massive campaign to encourage consumers to engage in physical activities to avoid being obese. - Stop issuing 24 hours licenses to eating outlets
+- Impose a higher tax scale on restaurants serving fast food. - Ban the use of High Fructose Corn Syrup (HFCS), a cheap and unhealthy substitute for refined sugar, in food products. - Require manufacturers to avoid or reduce sugar in their products. - Amend labeling laws to make manufacturers change their labels to clearly indicate the amount of sugar in their food by showing the number of teaspoonful of sugar in their foods. - Stop the advertisements of high-sugared and other junk food and drinks in television. - Ban the sale of junk food in school canteens and food hawking within a fixed perimeter around schools so that schoolchildren are not tempted to purchase unhealthy food. - Initiate the removal of vending machines dispensing junk food and sugary drinks from areas such as hospitals, airports and schools.
+Instead, provide drinking water in water dispensers at these places. - Launch a massive campaign in the mass media to educate the public on the dangers of diabetes. - Launch a massive campaign to encourage consumers to engage in physical activities to avoid being obese. - Stop issuing 24-hour licenses to eating outlets

-Mohideen Abdul Kader President Consumers Association of Penang
+Mohideen Abdul Kader President Consumers Association of Penang (CAP)